ftisiot/ftisiot-website/content/whoTheHell.md

 ## Personal BIO

-Francesco is a Developer Advocate at Aiven, Oracle ACE Director and Data Enthusiast.
-Helping companies understand, organise, expose their data and gain insight for more than 10 years.

-Speaker in all the major Oracle Conferences he shares his love for Data & Analytics while fighting a battle against bad Italian food!
+Francesco comes from Verona, Italy and works as a Developer Advocate at Aiven.
+With his many years of experience as a data analyst, he has stories to tell and advice for data-wranglers everywhere.
+Francesco loves sharing knowledge with others as a speaker and writer, and is on a mission to defend the world from bad Italian food!